e-alfred/ocDownloader_webextension/README.md

-# ocDownloader extension for both Firefox- and Chromium-compatible browsers
+# ocDownloader extension/addon for Firefox- and Chromium-compatible browsers

 ## ocDownloader
-ocDownloader is an application for [Nextcloud](https://www.nextcloud.com). ocDownloader allows you to download files with multi-protocols using ARIA2 or Curl (HTTP(S)/FTP(S)/Youtube/BitTorrent).
+ocDownloader is an application for [Nextcloud](https://www.nextcloud.com) that allows you to download files from different sources using ARIA2 or Curl (HTTP(S)/FTP(S)/Youtube/BitTorrent).

-This repository contains the [Webextension](https://wiki.mozilla.org/WebExtensions)-compatible extension to add downloads to ocDownloader directly from your browser on any website by clicking on a link.
-The extension adds an entry to the right-click context menu.
+This repository contains the [Webextension](https://wiki.mozilla.org/WebExtensions)-compatible extension to add downloads to ocDownloader directly from your browser on any website.
+The extension adds an entry to the right-click context menu shown after clicking on a link.

 To install ocDownloader on Nextcloud : Go to [apps.nextcloud.com](https://apps.nextcloud.com/apps/ocdownloader) and follow the instructions on https://github.com/e-alfred/ocdownloader/ to set it up.